dacadeorg/tutorials/ICP/icp-azle-development-101/content/icp-azle-development-101.md

 ### 2.1 Setting Up the Directory and Entry Point

 First, we need to set up the directory where we'll be writing our code.
-To do this, create a folder named `src` by using the command `mkdir src` in your terminal or by right-clicking on the left-hand side panel of your terminal and selecting "New Folder".
+To do this, create a folder named `src`.

 Once the `src` directory is created, we need to establish an entry point for our canister.
 This will be done by creating a file named `index.ts` inside the `src` folder.
-You can do this by executing the command `touch src/index.ts` in your terminal or by right-clicking inside the `src` folder in your terminal and selecting "New File".
-This `index.ts` file will serve as the entry point for our canister - it's where we'll be writing our application code.

 ### 2.2 Importing Dependencies